 Link to The Dory Book by John Gardner, Read online pdf

 - A general term used for many different styles of boats which are made of a waterproof membrane which can be inflated.
 Many styles have been developed including Stand up Paddle boards, Kayaks, rafts, sailing dinghies and of course the ubiquitous Zodiac style dinghy.
 Some inflatable dinghies can be deflated and stored on board saving space, others are permanently inflated and have many hard fittings to make the boat more rigid and comfortable.
 Most inflatable dinghies are used with motors since they are ungainly as rowing boats.
-Their stability and carrying capacity makes them a very successful tender.
+A few companies have developed sailing inflatable boats and there are many kayak style inflatables available.
+(Sea Eagle SE370 Inflatable Sport Kayak Pro Package) The inflatable's stability and carrying capacity makes them a very successful tender.

 Plans are widely available here is one from Duckworks.
 Some people call jonboat-like boats duckboats.
 See above.